joeyamyers/School_District_Analysis/README.md

 # Overview
 ## Purpose

-The goal of this analysis was to aggregate a school district's test scores to showcase trends in school performance in order to help the schoolboard make decisions regarding budgets and school priorities.
+The goal of this analysis was to aggregate a school district's test scores to showcase trends in school performance in order to help the school board make decisions regarding budgets and school priorities.

 After academic dishonesty allegatations surfaced regarding Thomas High School's ninth grade, I was asked to repeat the analysis once again but with their test scores nullified.
-In my analysis, I have compared the two analyses in order to determine the ramificications the academic dishonesty had on Thomas High School and the district's aggregated test scores.
+In my analysis, I have compared the two reports in order to determine the ramificications the academic dishonesty had on both the school and district's aggregated performance.

-## Results
+## Comparative Results

 ### District Summary

 ![](./Resources/original_district_df.png)

 ![](./Resources/new_district_summary.png)

-* District summary very slightly affected due to the large size of the student body in the district
+* District summary minimally affected by the grade nullification due to the immense size of the student body in the district

 ### School Summary